channeldorg/channeld/README.md

 ## Performance
-channeld is aimmed to support 10Ks connections 1Ms packets per second on a single node, and 100Ms in a distributed system.
+channeld is aimmed to support 10Ks connections and 1Ms packets per second on a single node, and 100Ms packets in a distributed system.

 ## Examples:
 * Chat rooms